lucashelfs/EmpiricalAnalysisOfDataDrift/comparison_results/README.md

 ### JSON Files
 - **Synthetic drift analysis**: comparison between true and detected drift points
 - **Batch-level drift information**: detailed drift timing and feature analysis
+- **Note**: JSON files are generated exclusively for synthetic datasets since they have known ground truth drift points.
+The ground truth for real world concept drift datasets was not considered in depth on the comparison for the current version of this work and stands as a future improvement.

 ### PNG Files
 - **Feature plots**: Distribution visualizations for each dataset feature